Healthy Cauliflower Fried Rice

 This fried cauliflower rice is a twist on your traditional fried rice that is PACKED with veggies and so incredibly delicious!

-This recipe is paleo and whole30 friendly and I know you are going to love it!
+This recipe is gluten free and lower carb – I know you are going to love it!

 Important Note: This is not an authentic fried rice recipe.
 My goal is always to share recipes that are a bit healthier and made with affordable, accessible ingredients so everyone can enjoy them regardless of their food allergies or dietary restrictions.
 If you are looking for an authentic fried rice recipe – check out this recipe!

-- Heat 1/2 tbsp olive oil and sauté onions and garlic for 5 minutes.
+- In a large nonstick skillet, heat 1/2 tbsp olive oil and sauté onions and garlic for 5 minutes.

 - Add in peppers and carrots and sauté for another 5 minutes.